misterbl/filter-assets/README.md

 # Asset filter

-This app allows users to listen to add assets from a list to a Preview list using a drag and drop functionality
+This app allows users to listen to add assets from a list to a Preview list using a drag and drop or doule click functionality

 ## Getting Started